Skip to main content

 Sports-related news and statistics are reaching fans faster than ever.
 The online MBA in sports administration from STU is designed to prepare the next generation of PR professionals to help sports teams maintain a positive public reputation, both in and out of the stadium.

-Learn more about the STU online MBA with a concentration in Sports Administration.
+Learn more about the STU online MBA with a specialization in Sports Administration.

 Sources: